shepherdingelectrons/OpenMST/README.md

 print(cap6.MSTinfo)
 print(cap6.CenterPosition)
 ```
-The actual raw data of the pre/post capillary scans and the MST traces themselves are extracted from the .MOC file as a byte array.
-For the record, from inspection of the binary blob, it was apparent that the capillary scan data stream is comprised of 16-byte chunks, of 4 floating-point numbers, two of which hold the important data.
-Similarly for the MST traces, the binary blob is comprised of 8-byte chunks of the 2 floating numbers of interest.
+The raw data of the pre/post capillary scans and the MST traces themselves are extracted from the .MOC file as a byte array.
 The pre-MST capillary scan, the post-MST capillary scan and the MST trace are saved in the capillary object as blobs, under the names; .preMST, .postMST and .MST_trace respectively.
 The functions to convert the blobs to understandable data are MST.ExtractMSTTrace and MST.ExtractCapTrace.
 So then, we can access this data directly:
 ```python
 cap6 = MOCfile.experiment[0].capillary[5] # For readability, get a reference to the 6th capillary of experiment 0